 Listed below are over one hundred venues in the Bournemouth, Poole and Christchurch area, from trendy clubs to church halls, pubs to village halls and hotels to youth clubs.
-Anywhere with a stage and a floor a dancing was utilised by managers, vicars, pub landlords, rotary club members, promoters, youth club leaders or impresarios to put on groups, bands or small orchestras for dancing.
+Anywhere with a stage and a floor for dancing was utilised by managers, vicars, pub landlords, rotary club members, promoters, youth club leaders or impresarios to put on groups or small orchestras for dancing.
 The sixties truly was a golden age for live music.

-45 Club / Samantha’s / Pebbles / Bumble’s / Canvas, 45 Poole Hill, The Triangle, Bournemouth
+45 Club / Samantha’s / Pebbles / Bumble’s / Canvas Loft Bar, 45 Poole Hill, The Triangle, Bournemouth